Sarangsh/Sales-Insights-Analysis/README.md

 ## 💡 Power BI Workbook
 The link to the PowerBI Workbook can be found here: [Link](https://app.powerbi.com/groups/me/reports/83708bc9-a603-4450-a365-32164c9e4a17/ReportSection)
+This would require you have a Microsoft account to access the link.
+If that's not an option you can proceed below where I cover my analysis in the form of a process flow.

 ## ⏳ Process Flow
 My focus would be on 2020 sepcifically to understand the change in sales and revenue throughout the year.